richardeigenmann/HangmanQml/Readme.md

 ### Using a string property for the word

-The Word object is a Repeater based on a model.
-By choosing a string property as the model for the Repeater we can have the repeater update the number of characters it shows when the model changes.
+The word object is a repeater based on a model.
+By choosing a string property as the model for the repeater we can have the repeater update the number of characters it shows when the model changes.

 ### The color of the balloons